New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Graph Deep Learning to Identify Sybils

-The integration of blockchain technology in digital commons has brought about a paradigm shift in how commons security is addressed.
-Unlike traditional commons, which primarily focus on monitoring and surveillance to prevent illegal resource extraction, digital commons, particularly those managed by DAOs, face a different set of challenges.
-In response to these evolving security needs, our method does not necessitate structural changes to existing governance systems and requires no additional identity system.
-Instead, it emphasizes flexible, community-specified security responses to effectively counteract sybil attacks.
+Despite facing myriad governance challenges (many of which are still unknown), DAOs bring about a paradigm shift in how commons can be managed.
+Unlike traditional FLOSS, DAOs significantly alter expectations of transparency and trust, but demand stringent security practices.
+Like traditional commons, DAOs require monitoring and surveillance to prevent illegal resource extraction.
+But, unlike traditional commons, DAOs face a different set of challenges, especially Sybils.
+In response to these evolving security needs, our method of Sybil identification does not necessitate structural changes to existing governance systems and requires no new identity system.
+Instead, it emphasizes flexible, community-specified security responses to effectively counteract Sybil attacks.

-If sybils can be accurately and precisely identified, communities can collectively generate rules to deal with their behaviour.
-As such, effective sybil identification opens up a policy and design space.
+If Sybils can be accurately and precisely identified, communities can collectively generate rules to deal with their behaviour.
+As such, effective Sybil identification opens up a policy and design space (including augmenting QV).
 Ostrom, for instance, recommended leniency against community members who infringe the rules in traditional commons settings.
-Likewise, digital commons can be flexibly managed by identifying sybils and systematically modulating voting behaviours (by attaching negative karma scores, temporarily blocking spam voting, or even using a form of social naming and shaming).
+Likewise, digital commons can be flexibly managed by identifying Sybils and systematically modulating voting behaviours (by attaching negative karma scores, temporarily blocking spam voting, or even using a form of social naming and shaming).
 Importantly, our approach is permissive to current and de facto token voting schemes and could—if perfected—permit anonymous token voting while protecting against plutocratic outcomes.